SAP/jenkins-library/documentation/docs/pipelines/cloud-sdk/configuration.md

 ### fortifyScan

 The `fortifyScan` stage has been merged into the project "Piper" stage `security`.
-To configure Whitesource please configure the step `fortifyExecuteScan` as described [in the step documentation](https://sap.github.io/jenkins-library/steps/fortifyExecuteScan/).
+To configure Fortify please configure the step `fortifyExecuteScan` as described [in the step documentation](https://sap.github.io/jenkins-library/steps/fortifyExecuteScan/).

 ### lint